-The value of medical science (and the lack of it)
+The value of medical science in perspective

-I know that there are cases where people are a danger to themselves and others, and they might have to be medicated.
-And I also know that medicine does a great job of fixing broken things in the body, reattaching parts, replacing parts and stitching accident victims back together.
+It is a fact that modern medicine does a great job of fixing broken things in the body, reattaching parts, replacing parts, and stitching accident victims back together.

 Common sense and some easy remedies

 Most of us get a little depressed every now and then.
 Life has its ups and downs, and the downs can get to us.
-Just using some old fashioned common sense and a life time’s worth of experience, what might likely help a mild case of depression?
+Just using some old-fashioned common sense and a lifetime’s worth of experience – what might likely help a mild case of depression?

-11 tips to prevent or counteract depression
+12 tips to prevent or counteract depression

 Here are some things which you can do when you get the doldrums (not one of them was suggested to my friend by the doctor):